GiftedMamba/last-stand/.junie/guidelines.md

 Project info located under .docs/gamedoc.md; If information in prompt conflicts with this document, use prompt information

+ALL SCRIPTS SHOULD BE INSIDE ASSETS/GAME/CODEBASE folder.
+Use assembly definitions for scripts to speed up compilation.
+At least core, gameplay and UI.

 ## 1. Build and Configuration

 - Unity version: 6000.2.2f1 (verify in ProjectSettings and Rider-generated csproj references).
 Using a different minor version can break package resolution or URP pipeline compatibility.